bUnit-dev/bUnit/MIGRATION.md

 The `AddTestAuthorization` method on `TestContext` has been renamed to `AddAuthorization`.
 If you used `AddTestAuthorization`, you should replace it with `AddAuthorization`.

 ## Merged `TestContext` and `TestContextBase`
 The `TestContext` and `TestContextBase` classes have been merged into a single `TestContext` class.
-If you used either of these classes, you should replace them with `TestContext`.
+All references to `TestContextBase` should replace them with `TestContext` to migrate.